 Toby Kraus is looking to the future, at the helm of the just launched Proterra Powered™ group that will help medium- and heavy-duty vehicle manufacturers transform their commercial vehicles into high-performance electric vehicles.
 Proterra has been manufacturing zero-emission electric transit vehicles since 2004.
-Today, they have over 700 electric buses in operation in 90 communities across North America.
+Today, they have sold more than 700 electric buses in 90 communities across North America.

 Because of Proterra’s proven experience on the road, they are being chosen by other industry leading vehicle manufacturers to electrify commercial vehicles.
 Through years of innovative engineering development, Proterra has developed high-performance battery systems, electric drivetrain technology, and heavy-duty charging systems for commercial vehicle applications.